abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

 - preprocessing/
     - Scale-space and edge detection using anisotropic diffusion tpami90.pdf
 - pruning/
+    - A comprehensive survey on model compression and acceleration aireview20.pdf
+    - A Survey of Model Compression and Acceleration for Deep Neural Networks ax1710.09282.pdf
     - ECC Platform-Independent Energy-Constrained Deep Neural Network Compression via a Bilinear Regression Model cvpr19.pdf
     - Importance Estimation for Neural Network Pruning_CVPR19.pdf
     - Learning Efficient Convolutional Networks through Network Slimming iccv17.pdf
     - Rethinking the Value of Network Pruning 1810.05270 iclr19.pdf
+    - Shallowing deep networks layer-wise pruning based on feature representations tpami18.pdf
     - Structured Pruning of Neural Networks with Budget-Aware Regularization 1811.09332.pdf
     - to_prune_or_not_to_prune_exploring_the_efficacy_of_pruning_for_model_compression.pdf
 - radar/